SakoDroid/telego/README.md

 #### **Polls**

-telego library offers automatic poll management.
+Telego library offers automatic poll management.
 When you create a poll and send the poll bot will receive updates about the poll.
 Whene you create a poll by **`CreatePoll`** method, it will return a Poll which has methods for managing the poll.
-You should keep the returned pointer (to Poll) somewhere because everytime an update about a poll is received the bot will process the update and update the related poll and notifies user through a [bool]channel (which you can get by calling `GetUpdateChannel` method of the poll).
+You should keep the returned pointer (to Poll) somewhere because every time an update about a poll is received the bot will process the update and update the related poll and notifies user through a [bool]channel (which you can get by calling `GetUpdateChannel` method of the poll).

 * **Note** : If an update is received that contains update about a poll and the poll is not registered with the Polls map, the given update is passed into *UpdateChannel* of the bot.
 Otherwise, as described above, the related poll will be updated.